fmidev/fmi-cap-profile/fmi-cap-profile.md

 profile:cap:https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md
 ```

-**Compatibility note:** Within minor versions of the FMI profile the format of URL shall remain the same.
-Only version number is subject to change reflecting current profile version number.
+**Compatibility rule:** Within minor versions of the FMI profile the format of the URL shall remain the same.
+Only the version number is subject to change reflecting the current profile version number.

 ### note